Spar3Chang3/dg-terminal/README.md

 ## Intended Use

-SGTerm was created as a **storytelling tool for Delta Green campaigns**, allowing GMs to reveal clues through a diegetic interface rather than traditional notes or PDFs.
+dg-terminal was created as a **storytelling tool for Delta Green campaigns**, allowing GMs to reveal clues through a diegetic interface rather than traditional notes or PDFs.

 Examples of use: